jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 What do you want to experience?
 What skills do you want?
 Where do you want to live?
 How do you want to serve the world?
 Start making decisions and living them out.
 Your happiness will follow.

-## 4) You're unhappy because you're missing the big picture
+## 4) You’re unhappy because you’re missing the big picture

-The "big picture" is simple:
+The “big picture” is simple:

 You’re going to die and there isn’t a thing you can do about it.
 And when you die, it will only take two generations for there to be no one around who interacted with you.